 It is a requirement of the Department of Education that Kindergarten children make outings annually; something we also find valuable for their introduction to and knowledge of what is ‘on their doorstep’.
 Their previous outing was an excursion to Hout Bay Beach, this latest one was to the Zip Zap Circus School in town.

 Nelson Mandela spent 67 years of his life working for justice; 27 of those years were spent in 3 prisons viz.
 Robbin Island, Pollsmore and Victor Venster.
 To commemorate his life, all those living in South Africa are asked to give 67 minutes of their time (as a starting point) to a ‘good cause’ every 18th of July – ‘Mandela Day’.

-On Wednesday, April 10th the children of Little Lambs Educare were taken on an excursion to enjoy the beautiful Hout Bay beach.
+On April 10th the children of Little Lambs Educare were taken on an excursion to enjoy the beautiful Hout Bay beach.
 Although most of these children live nearby in the township of Imizamo Yethu, not many parents have ever taken their children to the beach.

 Shortly after breakfast, 70 Grade R children were transported by bus from the Day Care to the Museum in Hout Bay.
-Teacher Claudia was expecting them and had displayed mussels and other shells, pebbles and sea sand, seaweeds, starfish and pictures of various fish on a big table.

 © Little Lambs Christian Daycare